pointw-dev/PointW.WebApi.ResourceModel/README.md

 * null values do not appear in the representation (you can override this with the [AlwaysShow] attribute)
 * The client can navigate from this resource to the **Car** resource by dereferencing the "car" link relation

-We can tidy things up a bit:  We don't really need or want "myCarId" to appear in the representation.
+We can tidy things up a bit:  We don't really need "myCarId" to appear in the representation.
 We can model this by applying an attribute to that property:

     public class Person : Resource
     {